 Retail electricity customers with at least one grid-integrated electric vehicle (EV) may qualify to receive kilowatt-hour credits for energy discharged to the grid from the EV’s battery at the same rate that the customer pays to charge the battery.
 A grid-integrated EV is defined as a battery-powered motor vehicle that has the ability for two-way power flow between the vehicle and the electric grid as well as communications hardware and software that allow for external control of battery charging and discharging.
-(Reference Delaware Code Title 26, Chapter 10, Section 1001 and 1014g)

-As part of the Delaware Clean Transportation Incentive Program, the Delaware Department of Natural Resources and Environmental Control offers rebates for new, leased, or converted AFVs.
-The following rebate amounts are applicable for vehicles purchased between November 1, 2016, and December 31, 2019:
+As part of the Delaware Clean Transportation Incentive Program, the Delaware Department of Natural Resources and Environmental Control (DNREC) offers rebates for the purchase or lease of a new AFV.
+The following rebate amounts are applicable for vehicles purchased or leased before December 31, 2022:

 |Qualifying Vehicles||Rebate Amount|

-|Plug-in hybrid electric vehicle (PHEV; including vehicles with gasoline range extenders)||$1,500|
+|Plug-in hybrid electric vehicle (PHEV)||$1,000|

-|Dedicated propane or natural gas vehicle (NGV)||$1,500|
+|Dedicated propane or natural gas vehicle||$1,500|

-|Bi-fuel propane or NGV||$1,350|
+|Bi-fuel propane or natural gas vehicle||$1,350|

+Eligible EVs and PHEVs may not have a retail price above $60,000.
 Eligible applicants include Delaware residents, businesses, organizations, and government entities.
-Rebate applications must be signed by both the purchaser and a dealer representative.
-Rebates are limited to six vehicles per fleet and one vehicle per individual.
-All vehicles purchased through this rebate program must be titled and registered in the state.
+Rebates are limited to six vehicles per fleet.
 Additional terms and conditions apply.
-For more information, including application guidelines and participating dealers, see the Delaware Clean Fuel and Transportation Initiative website.
+For more information, including application guidelines and participating dealerships, see the DNREC Clean Vehicle Rebate Program website.

-Rebates are available on a first-come, first-served basis to Delaware residents, businesses, organizations, and government entities.
-Rebates are limited to six EVSE per fleet and one EVSE per individual.
+Rebates are available on a first-come, first-served basis.
+Eligible applicants include MUDs, businesses, organizations, non-profits, government entities, schools, colleges, and universities.
 Additional terms and conditions apply.
-For more information, including application guidelines, see the Delaware Electric Vehicle Charging Equipment Rebate Programwebsite.
+For more information, including application guidelines, see the DNREC Electric Vehicle Charging Equipment Rebates website.